RobiNN1/PHP-UI-Kit/docs/core/uikit.md

 Init UI Kit.

-Method has 2 parameters, firt one is Config object (optional) and second one instance of ITplEngine (optional).
+The method has 2 parameters, first one is a Config object (optional) and the second one instance of ITplEngine (optional).

 ```php
 $uikit->init();